High School Students

 High School students are eligible to be co-enrolled at Feather River College.
 Enrollment fees will be waived with the exception of health fees and transit fees.
 Maximum enrollment for High School students is 11 units.

 Feather River College cannot provide remedial courses to high school students who have not passed the High School Proficiency Examination and are under the age of 18.
 This co-enrollment program is designed for students prepared to go beyond high school level coursework.

 Assessment testing is required for all academic classes and must be taken prior to academic advising.
 Assessment tests indicate basic skill levels in reading, writing and math and assist in determining appropriate placement into classes.
 We advise you to come rested and fully prepared to concentrate on these tests.
-The tests take about two hours to complete and require no preparation; results are available almost immediately.
+Many students score higher when they prepare with Assessment Test Study Resources.
+The tests take about two hours to complete and the results are available immediately.
 Results do not affect eligibility for admission.
 Special testing accommodations are available for students with disabilities and limited English skills by advance appointment.
-For non-academic courses such as P.E., Theatre, etc, assessment may be waived.
+For non-academic courses such as Health & Exercise, Theatre, etc, assessment may be waived.

-Before enrolling in classes you must meet with an academic advisor to identify educational and career goals and to develop a schedule of classes and a long-range, individualized Student Education Plan (SEP) to ensure that you stay on track to meet degree, certificate or transfer requirements.
+Before enrolling in classes you must meet with an academic advisor to identify educational and career goals and to develop a schedule of classes and an individualized Student Education Plan (SEP).
+If you ultimately plan to pursue a degree, certiciate, or transfer requirements, a SEP will ensure that you stay on track.
 Assessment scores and high school transcripts are used to help in this process.